Seneza/Machine-Learning-Classifiers/README.md

 # Machine-Learning-Classifiers

 Machine Learning Classifier.
-This is a project that aims to implement my own machine learning classifier to generally classify the items such as image classification.
-Features, and labels to classify data.
-This classifier is a K-Nearest Neighbor, implemented in Python.
+This is an attempt to implement popular, classic or well known machine learning classifiers such as image classifier, etc. This starting classifier is a K-Nearest Neighbor, implemented in Python.

 NOTE: Nearest Neighbors: